lrsjng/h5ai/README.md

 A modern HTTP web server index for Apache httpd, lighttpd, nginx and Cherokee.
 For bug reports and feature requests please use [issues][github-issues].

+There was a [security flaw][cve] in versions 0.22.0 - 0.24.1 that was fixed in 0.25.0.
+If you are still using one of these versions you are advised to upgrade.

 ## Install